-Purchases of reserves were primarily from one acquisition in Howard County and several minor acquisitions in other areas. consisting of 124 vertical wells and one horizontal well.
+During the year ended December 31, 2015, purchases of reserves were primarily from one acquisition in Howard County and several minor acquisitions in other areas consisting of 124 vertical wells and one horizontal well.
 Extensions are primarily the result of horizontal development of the Wolfcamp B and Lower Spraberry shales.
 The extensions were the result of one vertical well and 83 horizontal wells, of which 51 horizontal wells are in the proved undeveloped category.
 Diamondback is the operator of 57 of the 84 total wells.
 Revisions are primarily the result of downgrading nine horizontal wells and 48 vertical wells that were classified as PUDs into the probable category as a result of lower product prices and subsequent changes in drilling plans such that the wells are no longer expected to be drilled within five years of when they were originally booked.